Theora mesopotamica: Taxonomy

 In 1918, this species was first described by Nelson Annandale, from specimens collected by W. H. Lane, which were placed in the Indian Museum.
 Annandale named the species Corbula (Erodona) mesopotamica, believing it to belong in the subgenus Erodona within the genus Corbula.
 Annandale believed this bivalve was most similar to Corbula pfefferi (now Potamocorbula abbreviata), an Indian species.
 The species epithet mesopotamica refers to the species having been found in the Mesopotamian region.

 In 1957, F. E. Eames and G. D. Wilkins, biologists working for British Petroleum, described a new species with the name Abra cadabra.
 Eames later told S. Peter Dance that he chose the name because, as a species known from subfossils, it "had been dead for a long time, and could be described as a cadaver," and as a pun on the familiar magical incantation abracadabra.
 In 1995, Abra cadabra was moved to the genus Theora by P. G. Oliver.
 In 2005, J.-C. Plaziat and W. R. Younis discovered that the name was a junior synonym of Annandale's Corbula mesopotamica and those two authors changed the name of the species to the new combination, Theora mesopotamica.

 Description

-The shell is small and thin, with inequally sized and asymmetric valves.
+The shell is small and thin, with unequally sized and asymmetric valves.
 It is about 1.5 times as long as high, rounded in the front, subtruncate behind and moderately swollen in the central region.
 The umbos are small and point out slightly; they are situated nearer to the anterior than the posterior end.
 The dorsal margin from the umbo to the upper end of the anterior margin is slightly convex, and from the umbo to the posterior region is straight and sloping.
 The lower margin is convex and evenly curved, and the surface of the upper part of the shell is striated with fine, irregular, transverse concentric markings.
 The right valve measures 8.5 mm in breadth and 5.5 mm in height, and the right valve 8.0 mm and 5.4 mm.